minio/openlake/README.md

 ### Setup Spark on k8s
 To run spark jobs on kubernetes we will use [spark-operator](https://github.com/GoogleCloudPlatform/spark-on-k8s-operator).
 You can follow the complete walkthrough [here](spark/setup-spark-operator.md) or use the [notebook](spark/setup-spark-operator.ipynb)

+### Run Spark Jobs with MinIO as Object Storage
+Reading and writing data from and to MinIO using spark is very easy.
+You can follow the complete walkthrough [here](spark/spark-with-minio.md) or use the [notebook](spark/spark-with-minio.ipynb)

 ## Join Community